 - Financial and global risks: Market stability, tariffs, geopolitical tensions, and credit conditions that could threaten the economic outlook.

-Fed rate cut pros and cons
+Fed rate cuts: Benefits and risks

 Lower interest rates generally spur borrowing activity.
 A robust credit market not only makes it easier for you to refinance your mortgage, buy a new home, or borrow money in general, but it also makes it easier for businesses to do so.
 In turn, businesses have lower borrowing costs, which can free up funds to hire additional employees.
-In other words, lower interest rates can reduce unemployment and potentially increase salaries — all seemingly good things and why the Fed chose to cut rates in September.
+In other words, lower interest rates can reduce unemployment and potentially increase salaries — all seemingly good things and why the Fed chose to cut rates this month.

-However, as a result of more people having more disposable income, the cost of goods can also increase, a.k.a. inflation.
+As a result of more people having more disposable income, the cost of goods can also increase, a.k.a. inflation.
 When inflation rises, it makes it harder to afford basic necessities, like food or a roof over your head — especially if the cost of necessities rises faster than your salary.

 What happens next with mortgage rates?